enum replacing class

 }

-Using the hint we may instead calculate the opposing direction:
+Following the provided hint we may instead calculate the opposing direction:

 public Direction opposite() {